loopbackio/loopback-next/docs/site/DEVELOPING.md

 1. When using VS Code, the `TypeScript` engine views `loopback-next` as a single big project.

-   This enables the "refactor - rename" command to change all places using the renamed symbol, and also makes "go to definition" command jump to `.ts` files containing the original source code.
-Otherwise "refactor - rename" works within the same package only and "go to definition" jumps to `.d.ts` files.

 2. When building the monorepo, we need to build the packages individually, so that one `dist` directory is created for each package.